Git Branching: Create, Switch, and Manage Branches

 Since Git version 2.23, a more intuitive command was introduced:

-git switch -c NEW_BRANCH_NAME
+git switch -c NEW_BRANCH_NAMEOr the full version:

-git switch --create NEW_BRANCH_NAME
+git switch --create NEW_BRANCH_NAMEINFO

 The git switch command was specifically designed for branch operations, making it clearer and less error-prone than the multipurpose git checkout.